Florune/florune-documentation/src/privacy.md

 # **Privacy Policy**

-*Last updated: 19 Nov 2025*
+*Last updated: 20 Dec 2025*

+By using Florune (“Florune”, “the Platform”, “we”, “us”, “our”), you agree to the practices described in this Privacy Policy.
+If you do not agree, you must not use the Platform.

 ---

-# **1. Introduction**
+## **1. Introduction**

-Florune (“Florune”, “the Platform”, “we”, “us”, “our”) is committed to protecting your privacy and ensuring that you maintain full control over your data.
+Florune is committed to protecting your privacy and ensuring that you maintain **full control over your data**.

-Florune is designed with **data minimalism**, **local-first identity**, and **non-custodial architecture** as core principles.
+The Platform is designed with:

+* **Data minimalism**
+* **Local-first identity**
+* **Non-custodial architecture**
+* **User-controlled smart contract interactions**

-This Privacy Policy explains how Florune handles information, what is (and is not) collected, and your rights and responsibilities as a user.
+This Privacy Policy explains how Florune handles information, what is (and is not) collected, and your responsibilities as a user.

 ---

-# **2. Zero Personal Data Collection**
+## **2. Zero Personal Data Collection**

 Florune collects **no personal information whatsoever**.

 We do **not** collect, store, or process:

-* names
-* email addresses
-* phone numbers
+* Names, email addresses, phone numbers
-* government IDs
-* documents
-* biometric data
+* Government IDs, documents, or biometric data
-* wallet private keys
-* seed phrases
-* sensitive financial details
+* Wallet private keys, seed phrases, or sensitive financial details
-* location-based identity
+* Location-linked identity or IP-linked profiles
-* personal behavioral tracking
+* Personal behavioral tracking
-* IP-linked user profiles
+* KYC information or verification data

-Florune performs **no KYC**, **no identity verification**, and **no account creation with personal data**.
+Florune performs **no KYC, no identity verification, and no account creation with personal data**.

 ---

-# **3. Local Device Control of Identity and Keys**
+## **3. Local Device Control of Identity and Keys**

 All cryptographic materials—including identity keys, DID keys, private keys, credential keys, and signing keys—are generated and stored **exclusively on your device**.

 Florune:

-* does **not** access your keys
-* does **not** store or back up keys
-* does **not** transmit your keys
+* Does **not** access, store, back up, or transmit your keys
-* does **not** retain any credential-related information
+* Does **not** retain credential-related information

-You are solely responsible for securing your keys, recovery phrases, and device.
+You are solely responsible for securing your keys, recovery phrases, and devices.

-If keys are lost, Florune **cannot** recover them, reset them, or restore access in any form.
+If keys are lost, Florune **cannot** recover them, reset them, or restore access.

 ---

-# **4. No Cloud Backups & No Cloud Recovery**
+## **4. No Cloud Backups & No Cloud Recovery**

 Florune does **not** provide:

-* cloud backup
-* cloud key storage
+* Cloud backup or cloud key storage
-* SRP-based backup
+* SRP-based backups
-* server-side identity storage
+* Server-side identity storage
-* remote account restoration
+* Remote account restoration

-All recovery is performed **locally by you** using your own passphrase or recovery materials.
+All recovery is performed **locally by the user** using their own passphrase or recovery materials.

 ---

-# **5. No Traditional Authentication Services**
+## **5. No Traditional Authentication Services**

 Florune does **not** use or rely on:

-* OAuth
-* email/password authentication
-* phone number verification
+* OAuth, email/password, phone verification
-* Firebase Authentication
-* centralized login systems
+* Firebase Authentication or centralized login systems
-* third-party identity providers
+* Third-party identity providers

 Authentication and identity generation occur entirely **on-device** and are **self-sovereign**.

 ---

-# **6. Optional Diagnostic Analytics**
+## **6. Optional Diagnostic Analytics**

 Florune may collect **non-personal diagnostic data** solely to improve:

-* stability
+* Stability
-* performance
+* Performance
-* security
+* Security
-* crash detection
+* Crash detection

 This data:

-* is **anonymous**
+* Is **anonymous** and cannot identify users
-* contains **no identity or personal information**
+* Contains **no personal or behavioral information**
-* cannot be used to track or identify users
-* can be **disabled at any time** in the settings
+* Can be **disabled at any time** in settings

-Diagnostic analytics may include device type, error logs, and crash traces—only for performance improvement.
+Analytics may include device type, error logs, and crash traces—only for performance improvement.

 ---

-# **7. No Tracking Technologies**
+## **7. No Tracking Technologies**

 Florune does **not** use:

-* cookies
-* web beacons
-* fingerprinting
+* Cookies, web beacons, or fingerprinting
-* targeted advertising identifiers
+* Targeted advertising identifiers
-* cross-site tracking
-* behavioral analytics
+* Cross-site tracking or behavioral analytics

 No data is sold, shared, or monetized.

 ---

-# **8. Third-Party Integrations**
+## **8. Third-Party Integrations**

-When interacting with:

-* identity providers
-* blockchain RPC
-* Event loggers
-* Error trackers

-these integrations are:

-* **optional**
+Interactions with third-party services (e.g., blockchain RPCs, event loggers, error trackers) are:

-* **user-initiated**
+* **Optional** and user-initiated
-* **separate from Florune’s systems**
+* **Separate from Florune systems**
-* governed by their **own privacy policies**
+* Governed by the **third-party’s privacy policies**

-Florune does not control or store data from third-party services.
+Florune does **not** control or store data from third-party services.

 ---

-# **9. Escrow and Smart Contract Interactions**
+## **9. Escrow and Smart Contract Interactions**

-Escrow operations and smart contract interactions may appear on public ledgers.
+Escrow operations and smart contract interactions may appear on **public blockchains**.
-By design:

-* transactions are irreversible
+* Transactions are **irreversible**
-* blockchain records are public by default
+* Blockchain records are **public by default**
-* Florune cannot delete or alter blockchain data
+* Florune **cannot delete or alter blockchain data**
-* Florune cannot interfere with contract state

-Users must ensure they understand the public and immutable nature of blockchain systems.
+* Users must understand the **immutable nature of blockchain systems**

+**Smart Contract Upgrades:**

+* Florune may release updates or improvements
+* Users may **choose whether or not to adopt updates**, at their own discretion
+* The Platform provides **no guarantees** regarding performance, compatibility, or outcomes of upgraded contracts

 ---

-# **10. Content Restrictions & User Responsibility**

-Users must ensure that their usage of Florune:

-* complies with laws applicable to their own jurisdiction
-* does not involve illegal, abusive, harmful, or exploitative content
-* respects platform restrictions against prohibited misuse
-* remains within the allowed use cases of the decentralized system

-You are responsible for your own actions and for securing your cryptographic materials.
+## **10. Intellectual Property & Platform Ownership**

+* All components of Florune—smart contracts, dApps, SDKs, APIs, algorithms, documentation, and UI/UX—are the **sole property of Hassan Qasemi**, under copyright and the **Contract Foundry Project**, and are **patent pending**
+* Users must **not reverse engineer, decompile, copy, modify, or create derivative works** of any platform components
+* Users must **not connect unauthorized third-party proxies or clients** to Florune smart contracts

 ---

+## **11. Content Restrictions & User Responsibility**

+Users must ensure that their usage:

+* Complies with local laws and regulations
+* Does not involve illegal, abusive, harmful, or exploitative content
+* Respects platform restrictions against prohibited misuse

+Users are responsible for their cryptographic materials and account security.

+---

-# **11. Age Restriction**
+## **12. Age Restriction**

 Florune is intended for users **22 years of age or older**.

-We do not knowingly collect or store any data (personal or non-personal) from minors.
+No personal or non-personal data is knowingly collected from minors.

 ---

-# **12. Data Sharing**
+## **13. Data Sharing**

 Florune:

-* does **not** share data with third parties
-* does **not** sell data
+* Does **not** share, sell, or monetize data
-* does **not** profile users
+* Does **not** profile users
-* does **not** integrate ad networks
+* Does **not** integrate ad networks
-* does **not** share analytics information beyond essential anonymous diagnostics
+* Analytics remain **local and anonymous**

-Your activity on Florune remains private and local to your device.
+All user activity remains private on your device.

 ---

-# **13. Security Measures**
+## **14. Security Measures**

 Florune uses:

-* local encryption
-* self-sovereign identity mechanisms
+* Local encryption and self-sovereign identity mechanisms
-* decentralized architectures
-* secure cryptographic standards
+* Decentralized architectures and secure cryptographic standards

-However, no digital system is perfectly secure.
+However, no system is perfectly secure.
 Users must:

-* protect their devices
-* maintain secure backups
+* Protect devices and backups
-* use strong passphrases
+* Use strong passphrases
-* understand the risk of key loss
+* Understand the risk of key loss

-Florune cannot recover lost keys or compromised devices.
+Florune **cannot recover lost keys or compromised devices**.

 ---

-# **14. Updates to This Policy**
+## **15. Updates to This Privacy Policy**

 Florune may update this Privacy Policy to reflect:

-* changes in technology
+* Changes in technology
-* improvements to security
+* Security improvements
-* new platform features
+* New platform features
-* changes in decentralized identity standards
+* Updates in decentralized identity or smart contract standards

-Continued use of the Platform constitutes acceptance of the updated policy.
+Continued use constitutes acceptance of the updated policy.

 ---

-# **15. Contact Information**
+## **16. Contact Information**

 For privacy questions or administrative matters:
 **[info@florune.net](mailto:info@florune.net)**